 She said they had smelled sulfur in the car, “the sign of a demon,” and after viewing photos she took at the time, she also saw “three super distinct faces in the picture…of textbook demons.”

-I guess that’s the sort of thing that happens when you visit one of the gates of Hell.
+I guess that sort of thing happens when you visit one of the gates of Hell.

 All of that said, not every paranormal smell, even a bad one, is a demon.
 Many cases of “ordinary” hauntings have involved inexplicable smells.